Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graph-representations-review.md

 ```
 <!-- Add image of the islands -->

 Notice that values of `1` in the grid represent land; values of `1` do not represent the presence of an edge between the row and column index nodes, therefore `grid` is not an adjacency matrix.
 Also notice that the grid we are given is _not_ a square matrix.
-An adjacency matrix will always be a square `nxn` matrix wher `n` is the number of nodes in the graph.
+An adjacency matrix will always be a square `nxn` matrix where `n` is the number of nodes in the graph.
 Even though the problem does not provide us with a graph representation we are familiar with, we can still transform the grid into a graph.

 We can think of the overall grid as our graph with each value in the grid representing a potential node.
 Each node has four potential neighbors: the values one left, right, up, or down of it.